Corey Davis (wide receiver): College career

 As a sophomore in 2014, Davis had 78 receptions for 1,408 yards and 15 touchdowns.

 As a junior in 2015, Davis had 90 receptions for 1,436 yards and 12 touchdowns.

 Against the Toledo Rockets on November 25, 2016, Davis became the all-time FBS leader in receiving yards, breaking the record previously held by Nevada's Trevor Insley.
-He was named conference Offensive Player of the Year as well as First-team All-MAC.
+Davis was named conference Offensive Player of the Year as well as First-team All-MAC.